tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

+Instead, they lean toward...

+<u>[Title Card]: B <span style="color:red">|</span></u> <mark>Insanity</mark>

-Instead, they lean toward <mark>insanity.
-[Title card with B| Insanity appears.]</mark> <mark>Heterosexual men charged with killing gay men have argued that the victim's (homo)sexual advances triggered in them a violent psychotic reaction, causing them to lose control over their mental abilities.</mark> But always, always in a temporary manner.
+<mark>Heterosexual men charged with killing gay men have argued that the victim's (homo)sexual advances triggered in them a violent psychotic reaction, causing them to lose control over their mental abilities.</mark> But always, always in a temporary manner.
 They were perfectly sane again after they were done killing them.

 </james>
 <from {% include citation for=page.cite.plagiarized.cynthia_lee at="p.491" %}>